 Where to Stay in Antigua, the English Harbor Area

 The Copper and Lumber Store at English Harbor is an amazing place to stay on Antigua.
-At this gorgeous hotel studios and suites offer air conditioning, ceiling fan, a seating area, cable TV, and a kitchenette.
+At this gorgeous hotel, studios and suites offer air conditioning, a ceiling fan, a seating area, cable TV, and a kitchenette.
 The bathrooms are private and come with a shower.
 This place gets booked out quickly, so you’ll want to book early.

 The Admiral’s Inn and Gunpowder Suite at English Harbor is a stunning place to stay with heaps of history.
 Suites and rooms are amazing here, and there are free kayaks to use as well as free shuttles.
 This is a stunning historic hotel on Antigua and the staff here are incredible too.
 Check your dates and availability here.

 It is great to travel again to a country where you’re walking along and people say hello and it’s really rather pleasant.
 We found the Antiguan people to be very friendly and open.
-People were seriously willing to help and direct you – like the taxi driver offering us his phone when we couldn’t find the rental car office (because there wasn’t one!) and the local bus drivers, stopping to ask if you want the bus because it’s the middle of the day and its darned hot and you’re walking.
+People were seriously willing to help and direct you – like the taxi driver offering us his phone when we couldn’t find the rental car office (because there wasn’t one!) and the local bus drivers, stopping to ask if you wanted the bus because it’s the middle of the day and its darned hot and you’re walking.
 This is an easy country to travel to, so long as you plan where you’re going and how you’re going to get there.

 ASocialNomad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, and amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 As an Amazon Associate, I earn from qualifying purchases.